-These free printables are weekly planning pages that will help you set goals and be more productive using a simple technique called time blocking!
+Organize your week with these free printables, weekly planning pages that will help you set goals and be more productive using a simple technique called time blocking!
 (Oh and did I mention that the printables are pretty too?!
 Yippee!!)

 You know me– any time I start to feel stressed or overwhelmed, I make an organizational printable.
 It’s kind of a sickness, really.
 Sometimes I just need to organize, ya know?! 😉